 Apply via UCAS

-This course is aimed at those who have an interest in sport, health and physical activity and wish to deepen their understanding of the functioning of the human body.
+This course is aimed at those with an interest in sport, health and physical activity who wish to deepen their understanding of the functioning of the human body.

 BSc Sport and Exercise Science (Sports Nutrition)

 UCAS Code: 129L